Corwin Getaway: Development

 Hall began work on the Getaway shortly after the Watts Riots of 1965, and the prototype was completed in 1969.

 Hall envisioned the Getaway as a car that would be "built by Black hands in a Black community".
 Production was planned for the Watts section of Los Angeles, to create skilled jobs for residents of that neighborhood.
 The production car was expected to sell for $4500.

-Hall secured a total of $150,000 in funding to produce the prototype, $100,000 of which came from Louis Corwin, a Beverly Hill businessman and importer of Panasonic electronics, for whom the car is named.
+Hall secured a total of $150,000 in funding to produce the prototype, $100,000 of which came from Beverly Hills businessman and Panasonic electronics importer Louis Corwin, for whom the car is named.

 The finished prototype appeared at the 1970 Los Angeles Auto Show.
 The project received support from a variety of celebrities, including boxer Muhammad Ali, actor Sidney Poitier, and singer Marvin Gaye.
 While in discussions with Hall about the possibility of lending financial support, Gaye suggested naming the car the Corwin Panther.
 Ultimately, Hall was unable to secure enough financing to put the Getaway into production, and the car languished in storage at Hall's garage in Blair Hills for many years.

 Hall loaned the car to the Petersen Automotive Museum for a show titled "Coachbuilt & Customs".
 Years later he donated the Getaway to the museum, where it is now part of their permanent collection.
 The museum used a crowd-funding drive to pay for the car's restoration, which was handled by Bodie Stroud Industries.
 The restoration was complete late in 2018, and the car went on display in 2019.

 Even though he was unable to put the Getaway into full production, Hall continued to design innovative vehicles.
 Working with designer Dennis Huguley, he conceived of a narrow, two-passenger, three-wheeled "Magic Machine" that combined a motorcycle riding position with the look of an aircraft canopy and a hybrid gas/electric powertrain.